 “Neighbours truly came together,” he said, “with many opening their homes to friends and family, and local synagogues offering warm spaces, assistance, and volunteers to support those in need.”

 The Town of Montreal-West, along with its mayor, Jonathan Cha, took some criticism for being less visible, with fewer updates on its website and social media.
 It, too, had opened its town hall to residents as a warming shelter and charging station until 10:00 p.m.
 Sunday night.
 Cha was out in the community with firefighters and police, knocking on doors.
 But posts to the Town of Montreal West Residents Facebook page were critical of the town’s response to the crisis.
 “The Town continuously monitored the situation and followed all the required actions outlined in the Emergency Measures Coordination Centre’s intervention plan,” Cha told The Suburban.
-“I commend the resilience and spirit of solidarity shown by the entire community.”
+“I commend the resilience and spirit of solidarity shown by the entire community.” n